 Dyslexia is a language-based learning disability that causes difficulties with reading.
-Students with Dyslexia usually experience difficulties with other language skills such as spelling, writing, and pronouncing words.
+Students with dyslexia usually experience difficulties with other language skills such as spelling, writing, and pronouncing words.
 Dyslexia affects individuals throughout their lives; however, its impact can change at different stages in a person’s life.
-It is referred to as a learning disability because Dyslexia can make it very difficult for a student to succeed academically in the typical instructional environment, and in its more severe forms, will qualify a student for special education, special accommodations, or extra support services.
-Click HERE for more information about the signs of Dyslexia.
+It is referred to as a learning disability because dyslexia can make it very difficult for a student to succeed academically in the typical instructional environment, and in its more severe forms, will qualify a student for special education, special accommodations, or extra support services.

-The exact causes of Dyslexia are still not completely clear, but anatomical and brain imagery studies show differences in the way the brain of a person with dyslexia develops and functions.
-Moreover, most people with Dyslexia have been found to have problems with identifying the separate speech sounds within a word and/or learning how letters represent those sounds, a key factor in their reading difficulties.
+The exact causes of dyslexia are still not completely clear, but anatomical and brain imagery studies show differences in the way the brain of a person with dyslexia develops and functions.
+Moreover, most people with dyslexia have been found to have problems with identifying the separate speech sounds within a word and/or learning how letters represent those sounds, a key factor in their reading difficulties.
 Dyslexia is not due to either lack of intelligence or desire to learn.
 With appropriate teaching methods, students with Dyslexia can learn successfully.
-The following videos provide helpful explanations of Dyslexia.

 How to Talk to Explain Dyslexia to Your Child